Ginnungagap -- a massively parallel cosmological initial conditions generator: Code validation tests

 The \texttt{Ginnungagap} code was employed to generate the initial conditions (ICs) for \textit{The Three Hundred} project \citep{PIL_300}.
 This project aimed to re-simulate spherical regions centered on the 324 most massive cluster-mass halos, originally identified in the MultiDark Planck simulation (box size 1000~Mpc$/h$, $3840^3$ dark matter particles), using hydrodynamical codes at higher resolution.
 Since re-simulating the entire box would be computationally prohibitive, a separate zoomed IC was generated for each cluster.
 The first-generation ICs matched the resolution of the parent MultiDark simulation and were used for both dark-matter-only and full-physics hydrodynamical runs.
 Subsequently, higher-resolution zoomed simulations with an effective resolution of $7680^3$ particles were performed.
 Some of the clusters are being re-simulated with the resolution of $15360^3$ particles at the time of writing this paper.
 As an example, the DM density images for one of the clusters at three different resolutions are shown in Fig.~\ref{fig:cluster}.

 We also compare the results of the dark-matter-only zoomed simulations for all the 324 clusters with effective resolutions of $3840^3$ and $7680^3$ particles within the 1000~Mpc$/h$ box.
 Halos in both simulation sets were identified using the \texttt{AHF} halo finder.
-The results are presented in Fig.~\ref{fig:pdf300}: the left panel shows the mass differences between matched halos, while the right panel displays the offsets between halo centers in the two resolutions.
-The mean mass ratio and its $1\sigma$ scatter are $1.002 \pm 0.046$.
-The mean positional offset is 270~kpc$/h$, corresponding approximately to twice the high-resolution cell size.
+The results are presented in Fig.~\ref{fig:pdf300}: the {top panels show the mass and the maximal circular velocity} differences between matched halos, while the {bottom panels display differences in the spin parameter and} offsets between halo centers in the two resolutions.
+The mean mass ratio and its $1\sigma$ scatter are $1.002 \pm 0.046$. {The mean maximum circular velocity ratio and its $1\sigma$ scatter are $1.0002 \pm 0.019$.
+The mean spin parameter ratio and its $1\sigma$ scatter are $1.012 \pm 0.21$.} The mean positional offset is 270~kpc$/h$, corresponding approximately to twice the high-resolution cell size. {The simulated halos contained from 2.5 to 14 million particles in the higher resolution runs.}